Batman Beyond: Return of the Joker (video game): Reception

-Difficulty and combat

-Reviews of the Nintendo 64 and Game Boy Color versions revealed beating it in a very short of amount time, most commonly within one-to-two hours.
+Reviews of the Nintendo 64 and Game Boy Color versions revealed beating them in a very short of amount time, most commonly within one-to-two hours.
 On the other hand, reviews of the PlayStation reported a difficulty spike by the second level, and claimed it was very hard, made worse by the lack of a save feature.
-Some reviewers attributed the short length and easy challenge to another commonly critique'd aspect, the enemies' low intelligence, which IGNs Matt Casamassina assumed there was not any.
-Orlando, as well as journalists from Jeuxvideo.com, reported opponents not moving even if Batman was a short distance away, and Ryan of Electronic Gaming Monthly wrote some enemies did not defend themselves even if Batman punches them multiple times.

-Liu and N64 Magazines Alan Maddrell claimed the Defensive suit was overpowered to the point where enemies and bosses, even the final Joker, were defeated within seconds.
-In the PlayStation version, Ryan revealed an inability to come in contact with enemies, yet the "incredibly stupid" foes still manage to hit the player even when moving.
-Nix criticized the lack of up-and-down attacks in the Game Boy Color release, which meant enemies had the same handicap and thus "have to foolishly line up for their beating".
-Osborne was more positive towards the foes in the Game Boy Color game; while acknowledging the inability to attack vertically and the "samey" enemy patterns, he lauded the boss battles, particularly the dynamics added to them by the surrounding terrain.
+Some reviewers attributed the short length and easy challenge to another commonly brought-up aspect, the enemies' low intelligence.
+GameRevolution and N64 Magazine claimed the Defensive suit was overpowered to the point where enemies and bosses, even the final Joker, were defeated within seconds.
+In the PlayStation version, an EGM writer revealed an inability to come in contact with enemies, yet the "incredibly stupid" foes still manage to hit the player even when moving.